bioboot/bggn213_f17/lectures.md

 Learn how to obtain a remote data file from the command line.
 Understand how Unix pipes and output redirection works.
 Use simple Unix tools to investigate, search and summarize a data file.
+  * What flags will make the `ls` command write out the files sizes in “human-friendly” mode?
+  * What flag will make the `rm` command ask for permission when removing a file?
+  * What flag will make the `cp` command ask for permission if the copy would overwrite an existing file (this is called clobbering)?

 -->

 **Material**: